-This guide covers 20 battle-tested activities for adult teams—whether you're running a corporate retreat, a group retreat, or a one-off company event.
+This guide presents 20 proven activities for adult teams, whether you're organizing a corporate retreat, a group retreat, or a single company event.

 The TRI-FOCUS Activity Selection Framework